work-in-progress/authorization-server-client/README.md

 ## Publish new version

-* Change version in package.json
-* git tag -a v0.0.1 -m 'version 0.0.1'
+* git tag -a v0.0.3 -m 'version 0.0.3'
 * git push --tags
 * npm publish
+* update version in package.json and here

 ## Contributing to authorization-server-client